 This generalization is very important for applied work.
 As anticipated above, short systems are never fundamental.
 Adding variables to the VAR in such a way to get a square system does not necessarily solve the problem.
 Let us stress again that non-fundamental structural MA representations, far from being an oddity, are quite common in modern macroeconomic models.
 We show below that, despite non-fundamentalness, we may have small deficiency for a single shock of interest even when q > n.
-This implies a relevant fact, which we believe is important to stress: small-scale VARs can in principle be successfully employed even when the number of shocks driving the economy is large.15
+This implies a relevant fact, which is not well known in the literature: small-scale VARs can in principle be successfully employed even when the number of shocks driving the economy is large.

-14About the converse implication see Franchi and Paruolo (2015).
+9About the converse implication see Franchi and Paruolo (2015).